signalfx/apmworkshop/apm/k8s/README.md

 sudo chmod 644 /etc/rancher/k3s/k3s.yaml
 ```

+<ins>If you are starting from scratch and only want to do this k8s lab:</ins>

+Prep your Debian env with this script: https://raw.githubusercontent.com/signalfx/apmworkshop/master/tools/k8s-only.sh

 ### Exercise 1: set up the SignalFx SmartAgent as a sidecar pod

 Configure the `~/apmworkshop/apm/k8s/values.yaml` file for your environment.